shuryanc/Pipewire-OpenRC-for-artix/README.md

 It will await the session (for me, its gnome session) to be started and export the DBUS_SESSION_BUS_ADDRESS to a file. (timeout is 30s)

-runlevel switching would be completed after the dbus session file is found so that the pipewire servic can retrieve the DBUS_SESSION_BUS_ADDRESS to work.
+runlevel switching would be completed after the dbus session file is found so that the pipewire service can retrieve the DBUS_SESSION_BUS_ADDRESS to work.

 **File Structure**